 Last Updated on by

 The trail to Castle Rock is short, but highly rewarding.
-It offers panoramic views of Lake Tahoe, the south shore of Lake Tahoe, the western shore of Lake Tahoe with Desolation Wilderness in the far background, as well as some glimpses into the Carson Valley.
+It offers panoramic views of Lake Tahoe.
+Additionally, you can see the south and west shores of Lake Tahoe.
+In the far distance off to the west you’ll see Desolation Wilderness, while off to the east you’ll catch some glimpses into the Carson Valley.
 Many people love this trail because it also includes some Class 3 scrambling at Castle Rock’s peak.
 A cherry on top, if you will, for more adventurous souls.
 And thanks to its prominent western views and short distance, hiking to Castle Rock makes for an incredible sunset adventure.